SovnSkyrim/Aldrnari/README.md

 - _YOU_ for actually reading the readme.
 Thanks a ton!!
 - Halgari and everyone in the WJ Team - Wabbajack is awesome and so are you
-- Althro for being such a resourceful person and helping with the Discord and development a lot.
+- Althro for the creation of the base, adminniing the discord and being a very resourceful person.
 - Chri3i for all the help during development, you are and keep being, a never ending help which is loved.
 - TheSpaniard and Chanka for all the support you're doing in the discord.
 - Crithion aka m.vlad for the art; trully amazing, I never spent my money so well.